sanjayrjs16/covid_info_bot/data/nlu.md

 - am I talking to a human?
 - who are you
 - what are you
+- do you have corona
+- can you get corona
+- do you have covid
+- do you get covid
+- what do you do
+- what are you up to
+- are you working
+- can i talk to you
+- can we talk

 ## intent:thank_bot
 - Thank you